jithinbp/jithinbp.github.io/index.md

 # Hello, Fellow traveller! 🥸

-> I work with design and development, as well as bulk manufacturing of electronics.
-  This website describes many of my hacks/creations.
+>
-  * All my startup related work is at [CSpark Research](https://csparkresearch.in)
+* My startup : [CSpark Research](https://csparkresearch.in) for developing affordable data acquisition instruments for schools and colleges.
 * Ph.D in Nuclear Physics instrumentation - development of radiation detection equipment.
-  * Founded CSpark Research for developing affordable data acquisition instruments for schools and colleges.
 * Master's in Physics from IISER-M with thesis work on Point Contact Spectroscopy and Scanning Tunnelling microscopy.

-* My Rather Incomplete [Resume](/resume.md){:.heading.flip-title}
-{:.related-posts.faded}
+I work with design and development, as well as bulk manufacturing of electronics.
+This website describes many of my hacks/creations.
+My Rather Incomplete [Resume](/resume.md){:.heading.flip-title}

-## Manufacturing Experience | <a class="heading flip-title" href="/build/" style="color:teal"> Posts<sup>[{{ site.manufacturing | size }}]</sup></a>
+## Manufacturing Memoirs | <a class="heading flip-title" href="/build/" style="color:teal"> Posts<sup>[{{ site.manufacturing | size }}]</sup></a>
 ---

 <div class="columns mt3 {% unless no_third_column %}columns-break{% endunless %}">